Jonghakseo/gpt-pr-github-actions/README.md

 GPT-PR-GitHub-Action is a GitHub Action that uses ChatGPT to perform code reviews on pull requests.
 This action can help you to automate the code review process and improve the quality of your code.

+To use this action, you need to have a openai API key.
+You can get one by signing up for an account at [https://platform.openai.com/account](https://platform.openai.com/account).

 ### Inputs

 This action requires the following inputs: